 EOL hardware will no longer have replacement parts manufactured.
 It may be possible that there could be excess inventory for a few years after the EOL.
 However, once the parts run out, you may have no options for repair through the manufacturer.

-2. Short for End-of-Line, EOL is a code or a mark the user or computer places at the end of a line of text to indicate the end of the line.
+2. Short for End-of-Line, EOL is a code or a mark user or computer places to indicate the end of a line of text.
+When formatting marks are shown, the line break or pilcrow is shown at the end of a line.
 With regular expressions, the end of the line is matched using the dollar sign ($).